Adyen’s Head of Local Payment Methods talks culture, shopper-focus, and WeChat Pay

 What will the local payments landscape look like in 5 years time?

-The rise of mobile wallets like Apple Pay, Android Pay and Samsung Pay, is shaping the way people pay, all over the world.
+The rise of mobile wallets like Apple Pay, Google Pay and Samsung Pay, is shaping the way people pay, all over the world.
 And so, while physical payments will remain part of our daily lives for a while, mobile will certainly prevail, both online and in store.

 What should businesses bear in mind when evaluating payment methods?